LiaTemplates/p5js/README.md

 ## `@P5.eval`

                          --{{0}}--
-Currently there is only one macro, simply add `@P5.eval` to the end of your Processing code-block to make it executable.
+Simply add `@P5.eval` to the end of your Processing code-block to make it executable.
+This will even cover a basic error handling with a line number, if the execution somehow fails.

 ``` js
 p5.setup = function () {